AndroidTechiesGTBIT/HactoberFest/README.md

-# HactoberFest
+# HacktoberFest
-## Give back to Open source this october!
+## Give back to Open source this October!

 This project is perfect for your first pull request.
 Collaborate and nominate yourself to become active volunteer of AndroidTechies community.

 ## What To Do
-Add your name and smomething about yourself to a new "yourname.md" file at the Contributions folder (See instructions for refrence)
+Add your name and something about yourself to a new "yourname.md" file at the Contributions folder (See instructions for reference)
 Add your github username to "Volunteer_Nomination.md" file and we will add you to the Android Techies organization.

 ## Instructions-